Elshara/Filegate/README.md

 ## Key principles

-- **Flat-file persistence** – Users, posts, and settings are stored as JSON documents under `assets/json`, keeping deployment portable and backup-friendly.
+- **Flat-file persistence** – Users, posts, and settings are stored as JSON documents under `assets/json/dynamic`, keeping deployment portable and backup-friendly.
+- **Asset classification** – A manifest in `assets/json/static/datasets.json` labels each dataset as `static` or `dynamic` so the platform can route reads and writes to the correct store automatically.
 - **Function-per-file PHP** – Each reusable routine lives in its own PHP file under `assets/php/{global|pages}` so pages load only the logic they need.
 - **Localized presentation** – Shared styles live in `assets/css`, while each page controller builds its markup on demand to keep the runtime light.
 - **Delegated configuration** – Administrators can rename the network, expose or lock individual settings, and even swap out entire datasets without touching the filesystem.